ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-9. **True or False**: A perfect ensemble comprises of highly correct classifiers that differ as much as possible.
+Q. **True or False**: A perfect ensemble comprises of highly correct classifiers that differ as much as possible.

 <details><summary><b>Answer</b></summary>